-The Assessor's Office is Open To The Public BY APPOINTMENT ONLY.
+The Assessor's Office is Open To The Public.
 Please read the Public Notice for additional instructions.

 Please Refer to the Public Notice Regarding COVID-19